zopefoundation/z3c.form/src/z3c/form/error.rst

 So let's register a better message for this particular situation:

   >>> NegativeAgeMessage = error.ErrorViewMessage(
-  ...     u'A negative age is not sensible.',
+  ...
+'A negative age is not sensible.',
   ...     error=TooSmall, field=IPerson['age'])

   >>> zope.component.provideAdapter(NegativeAgeMessage, name='message')